top of page

 to be so afraid of something very unlikely,

-one forgets to be afraid of the most obvious one.
+that one forgets to fear the most obvious.

 bottom of page